-Not all property comes into question during asset division.
-Property division typically only looks at marital property instead of separate assets.
-It is possible for a spouse to acquire property that still qualifies as separate property.
-If a spouse earns something as a gift, through inheritance, or other methods of specifically designating a single person as the owner of an asset, the asset with likely qualify as separate property.
+Not all property is necessarily divided during a division of assets.
+Property division typically only looks at marital assets and not separate property.
+It is possible a spouse could acquire property during the marriage that would still qualify as separate property.
+If a spouse gains money or property as a gift, through inheritance, or other methods of specifically designating just that person as the owner of an asset, the asset would likely qualify as separate property.

 The Importance Of Valuations

 Before you can fairly divide your assets, you need to know how much your assets are worth.
 If you do not have an accurate valuation of your house, car or other major assets, you may find yourself giving up more than you needed to just to keep a specific asset.
 By getting a fair valuation before division negotiations, you can help avoid having major regrets about the results.

 What To Know About Dividing Pensions And Retirement Accounts

 Pensions and retirement accounts are subject to equitable division laws, as the state of Ohio considers them marital property.
 Defined contribution plans such as 401(k)s and 403(b)s are easy to value.
 The value is the amount in the account at the date of division.
 Defined benefit plans like pensions are more difficult.
 If you wish to divide and cash out one of these accounts in your divorce, you may need to hire an outside expert to calculate its present value.
 If you wish to defer division to a future date, you simply divide the account equitably at some future date.